 By changing the shape of the armhole, however, it completely throws out the shape of the facing.
 You could redraft a new facing shape, but I decided to do my fallback method of using bias binding instead of using facings.
 I don’t get on with facings anyway.
 (Am I the only one who finds them a pain to iron?)

 So I made my own bias binding from some more of the fun cotton fabric, and used that to bind the neckline and armholes.

 Here Is My Finished Garment

 If I were to make it again (and I am sure I will) I would definitely make the smaller size, and cut view A.

 The Kwik Sew Pattern K3955 is a really easy pattern.
 Easy to make and in my case easy to adjust.
 I wasn’t happy though that the pattern seemed to be so far out in sizing or length for me.
 For a newbie sewer this may have put me off.

 I still don’t think that this pattern therefore is as easy as the Zoe Dress, or the Bettine, for the fact that those styles of dress seem much more forgiving to different body shapes as well as being SO easy to sew.
 Plus I still do think that the independent pattern makers are so much better with their instructions.

 I cannot wait to wear my new pinafore, and know that I will get a load of wear out of it.

 Fancy buying this pattern?
-Buy it here.
+You may find it hard to get hold of as it has now gone out of print.
+Try eBay.
 Or check out some of the other Kwik Sew patterns.